talk-flow/public-usecase/eng/query-plan.md

     ```
     First open Baidu search engine
     Organize all links related to user question: <<User Question>>
-    Get the first 5 related links from the first page of search results through getMarkdown and getText methods respectively.
+    Get the first 5 related links from the first page of search results through getText method.

     Then use the "Get current page information and answer questions" tool to access each link to get answers.
     ```